ratbag98/op1tips/README.md

 ## Even Lazier Patch (De)tuning and Amplification

-If your patch doesn’t have an infinite sustain you can use Tremolo for a similar trick in a fashion that is saveable.
+If your patch doesn’t have an infinite sustain you can use Tremolo for a similar trick in a fashion that is save-able.
 Dial LFO rate to the lowest setting and play with pitch/amplitude settings.

 ## Weird Patch (De)tuning and Amplification